bisturi/bisturi/docs/reference/02_from_and_to_bytes.md

 ```

 You can see what should be the value of 'type' or 'payload'?
 I hope!.
-If not, let the packet dissect the string for you
+If not, let the packet dissect the string for you using the classmethod 'unpack'

 ```python
 >>> p = TLP.unpack(s1)